Peshawar-Dera Ismail Khan Motorway Will Bring Development In Region: Gandapur - UrduPoint

 Peshawar-Dera Ismail Khan Motorway Will Bring Development In Region: Gandapur

-Provincial Minister Khyber Pakhtunkhwa Faisal Amin Khan Gandapur on Tuesday said that the Motorway project will pave the way for development of southern districts of the province

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Sep, 2021 ) :Provincial Minister Khyber Pakhtunkhwa Faisal Amin Khan Gandapur on Tuesday said that the Motorway project will pave the way for development of southern districts of the province.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Sep, 2021 ) :Provincial Minister Khyber Pakhtunkhwa Faisal Amin Khan Gandapur has said that the Motorway project would pave the way for development of southern districts of the province.

 "Peshawar-Dera Ismail Khan Motorway will be a game changer for Khyber Pakthunkhwa, especially for the development of southern districts," he said while talking to APP.